Houston Spinal Cord Injury Attorneys

 Injury to the spinal cord can lead to a wide range of significant effects on the body, depending on the severity and location of the injury.
 These include:

-Injuries at or above the C3, C4, and C5 segments can impair or stop breathing entirely, often requiring ventilatory support.
-Even injuries at the C5 level and below can cause breathing difficulties, such as rapid, shallow breaths.
+• Breathing Issues: Injuries at or above C3, C4, and C5 can impair or stop breathing entirely, often requiring ventilatory support.
+Injuries at C5 and below can also cause breathing difficulties, such as rapid, shallow breaths.

-People with spinal cord injuries face an increased risk of deep vein thrombosis (DVT) and pulmonary embolism.
+• Blood Clots: People with spinal cord injuries face an increased risk of deep vein thrombosis (DVT) and pulmonary embolism, which are potentially life-threatening conditions involving blood clots.

-Damage to the spinal cord disrupts the brain’s regulation of reflexes, often making them exaggerated and spastic.
+• Spasms: Spinal cord damage may disrupt the brain’s regulation of reflexes, making them exaggerated and spastic.
 Severe spasms can interfere with daily activities and may require medical treatment, such as muscle relaxants.

-A life-threatening condition, autonomic dysreflexia occurs when stimuli below the injury level trigger uncontrolled reflexes, causing spikes in blood pressure, rapid heartbeats, and potential complications like strokes and seizures.
+• Autonomic Dysreflexia: Autonomic dysreflexia occurs when stimuli below the spinal cord injury site level trigger uncontrolled reflexes, causing spikes in blood pressure, rapid heartbeat, and complications like strokes and seizures.

-Immobility due to paralysis can lead to pressure sores (decubitus ulcers) as skin tissue breaks down under constant pressure.
-Proper care, including regular repositioning and a balanced diet, is essential to prevent these sores.
+• Pressure Sores: Immobility due to paralysis can lead to pressure sores (decubitus ulcers) as skin tissue breaks down under constant pressure.
+Proper care, including regular repositioning, is essential to prevent these sores.

 Diagnosing Spinal Cord Injuries